 I am an official Mt.
-Travel Sobek Adventurer, a freelance adventure photojournalist, travel blogger, and content director.
+Travel Sobek Adventurer, a filmmaker, photojournalist, travel blogger, and content director.

 I love all travel, but since I have a clock in my head, I am also focused on adventure travel and ticking off those more physically challenging trips while I still can.

-I am available for sponsorship, gear review, trip reviews, travel writing, social media blogging and always a good cup of coffee.
+I am available for shooting films and photography, sponsorship, gear review, trip reviews, travel writing, social media blogging and always a good cup of coffee.

 I specialize in bucket list trips, and not giving up but getting on and heading out.

-I have trekked to Everest Base Camp and Kala Pathar in Nepal, been blown down by 90 mile per hour gusts in Patagonia, floated down the Mekong River, hiked the Teton Crest Trail, rafted the Middle Fork of the Salmon River, and trekked the Tour du Mont Blanc.
+I have trekked to Everest Base Camp and Kala Pathar in Nepal, been blown down by 90 mile per hour gusts in Patagonia, trekked the Cordillera Blanca in Peru, floated down the Mekong River, hiked the Teton Crest Trail, rafted the Middle Fork of the Salmon River, and trekked the Tour du Mont Blanc.